Abstracted-Labs/InvArch/README.md

 * IP Tokens  = components of their idea.
 * An IP Set can have built-in IP Ownership tokens.
 * You can,`list`,`sell`,`buy`,`transfer`, and `destroy` an IP Set, but not individual IP Tokens, since they're only components.
-* A new IP set can be created (`create`) and new IPT can be minted (`mint`) and added to a Set.
+* A new IP set can be created (`create`) and new IPF can be minted (`mint`) and added to a Set.
-* Existing IPT can be burned (`burn`) or amended (`amend`).
+* Existing IPF can be burned (`burn`) or amended (`amend`).
 * Subsequently, an entire IP Set could be destroyed (`destroy`) as well, burning all of its contents.

 ### Components

 ### 1. IP Protocol & Pallets
 * `Pallet_ips` - Provides basic functionality for creating and managing an `IPSet`.
 You can think of an `IPSet` as an idea, which is basically a collection of components (intellectual property tokens) that define and describe that idea.
-* `Pallet_ipt` - Provides basic functionality for creating and managing an `IPToken`.
-You can think of an `IPToken` as a component of an idea.
+* `Pallet_ipf` - Provides basic functionality for creating and managing an `IP File`.
+You can think of an `IP File` as a component of an idea.
 For example, a business summary PDF file, or even a 3D rendering of a prototype mold.
 When combined and stored in an `IPSet`, that collection forms the foundation for an idea.
 The more detailed and/or comprehensive an `IPSet` is, the stronger the idea.
 * `Pallet_ipo` - Provides basic functionality for creating and managing a `IPOwnership` tokens.
 You can think of `IPOwnership` tokens as a form of fungible and fractionalized ownership that are built-in to every `IPSet`.

 ### 2. DEV Protocol & Pallets